SG-mancer/OneDay/README.md

-#One Day
+# One Day #

-A story about spending one day transiting through a city.
+A story about spending one day transiting through a city, in conversation or lost in throughts.

-TokyoDay.html
-Is a story about three friends - Austin, Madison and Raleigh who arrive at Haneda Airport and leave via Narita.
-On their journey we get to learn about the three of them...